etothepowerof26-s-gmod-projects/garrysmod-dungeon/readme.md

 Uses bad coding practices that are probably (not) gonna get rewritten soon as of 2/16/21

+Pulls things from:
-Pulls bosses/enemies from Vindictus, Dark Messiah.
+- Bosses/enemies: Vindictus, Dark Messiah.
 Those models aren't mine
+- Health bar/damage indicators: CapsAdmin's JRPG healthbar system (link in the file)